440 International Those Were the Days

 1965 - A Pakistan International Airlines Boeing 720-B crashed at Cairo Egypt, killing 124.
 Four people survived the crash.

-1969 - U.S. and South Vietnamese forces captured Dong Ap Bia Mountain, referred to as ‘Hamburger Hill’, following one of the bloodiest battles of the Vietnam War.
+1969 - U.S. and South Vietnamese forces captured Dong Ap Bia Mountain, referred to as ‘Hamburger Hill’ (suggesting that those who fought on the hill were “ground up like hamburger meat”), following one of the bloodiest battles of the Vietnam War.
 (The hill was abandoned on May 27 that same year).

 1973 - Ken Moore beat 4,030 competitors to win the 63rd Bay-to-Breakers footrace in San Francisco, CA. Moore, winning for the 6th time, stepped his way to the finish line in 37 minutes, 15 seconds over a course measured at 7.8 miles.
 Cheryl Flanagan led the women racers (her second win) with a time of 45 minutes, 20 seconds.